r-lib/vctrs/revdep/failures.md

 * checking package dependencies ...
 ERROR
 Packages required but not available: 'nlmixr2est', 'symengine'

+Package suggested but not available for checking: ‘brms’

 See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
 * DONE